Caregiving is complicated.

-Here’s what families often experience when their aging loved one receives home health care:
+Here’s what families often experience when an aging loved one receives home health care:

 - Fewer unplanned hospital trips or ER visits